Russell Square tube station: Connections

-London Buses routes 14, 68, 91, 168, 188, limited Superloop route SL6 and night route N91 serve the station.
+Day and nighttime London Buses routes serve the station.

 In popular culture

 Russell Square tube station was used as the location for the 1972 horror film Death Line, which starred Donald Pleasence, Christopher Lee and Clive Swift.

+The 1978 Armchair Thriller serial, "The Girl Who Walked Quickly" had scenes filmed inside and outside Russell Square tube station.
+The plot involved a bomb being planted inside the station, killing 10 people.
+The filmed scenes involved actor Denis Lawson.